 In connection with the acquisition of Chango, which occurred during the year ended December 31, 2015, the Company agreed to pay up to \$18.2 million of contingent consideration in addition to 126,098 shares held in escrow, if certain milestones were achieved by December 31, 2015.
 The Company had the option to pay the contingent consideration in cash or common stock, or a combination thereof.
 As of December 31, 2015, the entire contingent consideration issuable in connection with the Chango acquisition was deemed earned (See Note 7).
 The Company elected to pay the contingent consideration in shares, with the number of shares issued in connection with the contingent consideration based on the greater of the volume-weighted-average closing prices of the Company's common stock for the ten consecutive trading days ending on (and including) the trading day that is one day prior to December 31, 2015 and \$18.77.
 On December 31, 2015, the Company issued 971,481 shares in connection with the contingent consideration and released 126,098 shares from escrow.
-These shares were included in the calculation of basic net income (loss) per share attributable to common stockholders effective December 31, 2015, the date of issuance, and were included in the calculation of diluted net income (loss) per share attributable to common stockholders for periods between the date of acquisition and immediately prior to December 31, 2015.
+These shares were included in the calculation of basic net income (loss) per share attributable to common stockholders for periods between the date of acquisition and immediately prior to December 31, 2015.